What is Procrastination a Sign of?

 Almost all of us procrastinate at least some of the time and there seems to be a good evolutionary reason for it.
 Throughout almost all of human history up to the very near present, we lived short, difficult lives with our primary focus on survival for at least another day.
 We developed brains with a focus on satisfying our needs now – pretty much instant gratification – because there was a good chance that there might not be much of a later.

 Now, however, our present selves tend to live fairly long and reasonably secure lives in complex societies that place an emphasis on long-term planning – which in turn requires delayed gratification.
 Our “present selves” have morphed into 21st century-required “future selves.”

 One approach is to turn that long-term goal into a series of short term-goals with pretty instantaneous gratification.
 That is essentially the “Hemingway” approach.
 Ernest Hemingway was a disciplined writer with a fair lifetime’s output.
 He wrote almost every day, but he wrote only 500 words a day.
 He wrote in the morning and claimed that an exact 500 words was his goal – no more no less.
 Then he revised that 500 words in the afternoon.
-You may want to eventually do more than 500 words a day but it’s a good procrastination tip and more than you’re doing now.
+(You may want to eventually write more than 500 words a day but it’s a good procrastination tip and potentially more than you’re doing now.)

 The idea is to break the writing down into reasonable, doable bits and get a daily momentum going within the limited time you actually have to write.

-Then there’s the “Thurber” approach.
+Then there’s the “Thurber” approach to procrastination.
 This may work for you if your procrastination comes with a great deal of heightened anxiety about getting each comma, word, sentence, paragraph, page, and chapter perfect before you move onto the next comma, word, sentence, paragraph, page and chapter.

 There’s more.
 Get in touch.
 Dissertation Complete Coaching helps dissertation writers get unstuck using procrastination tips like these, move forward and, yes, graduate.